tonychen427/AdminPortal/README.md

     bower install

-        There will be a conflict with jquery / font-awesome because the original bower developer did not update their bower.json some of their dependency was out date.  so select the latest jquery / font-awesome library.
+        There will be a conflict with jquery / font-awesome because the original library did not update their bower.json so some of their dependency was out date.
+Please select the latest jquery / font-awesome library.

-                8) jquery#~2.1.4
+               - jquery#~2.1.4
-                2) components-font-awesome#~4.5
+               - components-font-awesome#~4.5

 #Command Line